Are the trees appearing to be dead?

 And does the tree bark appears to be dry, damaged and sickly brown, without any sheen?

-Then it’s probably because of the nasty bug commonly known as THE BARK BEETLE!
+Then it’s probably because of the nasty bug which is commonly known as THE BARK BEETLE!

 Yes, the bark beetle, one of about 220 types of Insect Genera with 6,000 species in the subfamily Scolytinae, are responsible for the damage to forests trees.